 Setup.
-We use two applications: i) an Activity Recognition (AR) application that recognizes human activity based on sensor values, often utilized for evaluating TPC solutions [16, 34], and ii) an implementation of the Advanced Encryption Standard (AES), which is one of the benchmarks used in HarvOS [9].
+We use two applications: i) an Activity Recognition (AR) application that recognizes human activity based on sensor values, often utilized for evaluating TPC solutions [16, 36], and ii) an implementation of the Advanced Encryption Standard (AES), which is one of the benchmarks used in HarvOS to investigate its efficiency [9].
 We execute EPIC by relying on two different types of voltage traces as an input to the analyzer module.